Jahanshah1/Frost-token-governance-CELO/README.md

 # Frost-token-governance-CELO

 ## Overview
-AN ERC20 token deployed on Alfajores test net ( CELO network ) for on-chain governance and micro transactions with decentralised blog posting features.
+AN ERC20 token deployed on Alfajores test net ( CELO network ) for on-chain governance and micro transactions capabilities.

 ## screenshots